The United States Federal Census is a tool that every researcher will have to master in order to complete a well-researched family history.

 The Federal Census records are rife with spelling errors, and often times birth dates and marriage dates are approximate.
 It all comes down to the quality of information that was recorded.

 Another thing to consider is that even though the Census often records female spouses, it almost never includes the spouse’s maiden name.
+Read this article on how to find a maiden name from a married name.

 The 11th Census of 1890 was destroyed by fire in 1921.
 All but one percent of the records were destroyed and the remaining population schedules were later converted to microfilm.
+Read more about 1890 census substitutes.

 Unfortunately, things like this do happen, so it is vitally important to keep good records and documentation for yourself.